Shriram2005/Doraemon-Game/README.md

 3. **Lighting**: Adjust light parameters in the game initialization
 4. **Post-Effects**: Add bloom, SSAO, or other effects

-## Troubleshooting

-### Common Issues

-**Game doesn't load**
-- Check browser console for errors
-- Ensure WebGL is enabled in your browser
-- Try a different browser or update your current one

-**Poor performance**
-- Close other browser tabs
-- Lower screen resolution
-- Disable other applications
-- Check if hardware acceleration is enabled

-**No sound**
-- Check if audio is enabled in browser
-- Allow audio permissions if prompted
-- Check system volume settings

-**Controls not working**
-- Click on the game canvas to gain focus
-- Check if any browser extensions are interfering
-- Try refreshing the page

-### Performance Tips
-- Use a dedicated graphics card if available
-- Close unnecessary browser tabs
-- Ensure adequate system memory (4GB+ recommended)
-- Use a wired internet connection for best loading speeds

 ## Development

 ### Building from Source